Black Hand (character): Fictional character biography

-Infinite Crisis origin
+Infinite Crisis

-Black Hand origin was rewritten in the Secret Origin storyline of Green Lantern, and further enhanced in the Blackest Night storyline.

-In his updated origin, William Hand's parents run a coroner's office and funeral home, the logo of which is the same symbol William eventually adopts at the beginning of his criminal career.
-While still a young boy, Hand is shown as having a severe preoccupation with death and the dead that includes implied necrophilic tendencies.
+Black Hand's origin is rewritten in the Secret Origin storyline of Green Lantern and further enhanced in the Blackest Night storyline.
+In this origin, William Hand's parents run a coroner's office and funeral home, the logo of which is the same symbol William eventually adopts at the beginning of his criminal career.
+While still a young boy, Hand has a severe preoccupation with death and the dead that includes implied necrophilic tendencies.
 No particular trauma or event seems to have inspired this; even as a toddler, William is deeply fascinated by death and dead people, calling them "pretty".
 It is implied that his first kiss was with a corpse.
-At first William tries to control his urges by engaging in taxidermy, but his hobby becomes a source of concern after he kills the family dog in pursuit of his favored pastime.
-From this point forward William is sent to various psychologists for the remainder of his life with the Hand family.
+At first, William tries to control his urges by engaging in taxidermy, but his hobby becomes a source of concern after he kills the family dog in pursuit of his favored pastime.
+Subsequently, William is sent to psychologists for the remainder of his life with the Hand family.
 William simply shrugs off every attempt to "cure" him, learning how to hide the most prurient manifestations of his necrophilia and accept the role of the "black sheep".

 As part of his newly written background, his energy-absorbing weapon is now portrayed as being built by Atrocitus, a fervent enemy of the Guardians of the Universe.
 Atrocitus comes to Earth looking for the being who will coordinate the events that come to be known as the Blackest Night; that being is revealed to be William Hand.
 Atrocitus locates and attacks Hand, believing the black power literally lies within his body.
 Atrocitus is stopped by Green Lanterns Hal Jordan and Sinestro, while Hand (encouraged by a strange voice) pockets the weapon and flees the scene.
 He is later seen breaking into a hospital morgue, trying to steal one of the corpses there.
-When he is confronted by a security guard, he uses the weapon to kill him, after which saying to himself that the dead was 'good'.
+When he is confronted by a security guard, he uses the weapon to kill him, after which saying to himself that the death was 'good'.

 The mysterious voice that tells Hand to steal Atrocitus' weapon for himself traps him under its thrall, influencing him into resenting the Green Lanterns.
 He believes that as they are beacons of light, they upset the perfect balance of darkness and death.
-Trying to extinguish the light of willpower but unwilling to fight Green Lantern as an in 'a suit and a tie', Hand sews himself a costume using a family cadaver pouch and begins calling himself "Black Hand".
+Trying to extinguish the light of willpower but unwilling to fight Green Lantern while dressed in 'a suit and a tie', Hand sews himself a costume using a family cadaver pouch and begins calling himself "Black Hand".
 Jordan apparently never connects William and his energy-absorbing weapon to his earlier fight with Atrocitus.
 Never revealing his weapon's true origin, Black Hand continues to fight him over the years, retreating to a desecrated grave after each failure.